overlookmotel/co-bluebird/README.md

 ## What it does

-It's [co](https://www.npmjs.com/package/co), but returning [bluebird](https://www.npmjs.com/package/bluebird) promises, rather than native V8 promises.
+It's [co](https://www.npmjs.com/package/co), but using [bluebird](https://www.npmjs.com/package/bluebird) promises, rather than native V8 promises.

 #### Why?